Asritha0606/GrievanceRedressalChatbot/README.md

 - Google Gemini AI for chatbot capabilities
 - CLIP team for image verification
 - Flask team for the web framework
-- All contributors and maintainers
+- All the contributors of project